Wanggcong/Wanggcong.github.io/guangcong wang(王广聪）'s homepage.md

 ### **News**

+One paper is accepted by AAAI 2019.

 One paper is accepted by ICME 2018.

-One Chinese patent has been published, 2018.
+One patent has been published, Chinese, 2018.

 One paper is accepted by ICCV 2017.

 One paper is accepted by T-CSVT 2017.

-Kaggle 2/923 place in public leaderboard, 7/923 place in private leaderboard, 2016, [click]((https://www.kaggle.com/c/ultrasound-nerve-segmentation/leaderboard)).
+Kaggle 2/923 place in public leaderboard, 7/923 place in private leaderboard, 2016, [click](https://www.kaggle.com/c/ultrasound-nerve-segmentation/leaderboard)

-Chinese Smart City Competition "Face Recognition", 2rd place, 2016.
+Smart City Competition "Face Recognition", 2rd place, Chinese , 2016.

-Chinese Smart City Competition "Vehicle Retrieval", 3rd place, 2016.
+Chinese Smart City Competition "Vehicle Retrieval", 3rd place, Chinese , 2016.

 ### **Teaching Assistant**